arnegrondahl/dcs-server-start/README.md

 The repo contents is for hosting in AWS but with very little effort could be made to run on any public cloud provider or at home.
 I can help out if you have a compelling case :)

-Written by and for Viktor Röd, part of NOSIG - https://www.nosig.se/.
+Written by, and for Viktor Röd - part of NOSIG. https://www.nosig.se/

 # Start-DCS.ps1